mattlack15/Perms/README.md

 You may manually queue a save by calling queueSave().

 ### User/Group data
-User/Group data may be accessed by called getData() on either a User or a Group, it will return the corresponding SubjectData object.
+User/Group data may be accessed by calling getData() on either a User or a Group, it will return the corresponding SubjectData object.